Responding to app store reviews 101: app store review guidelines and where to start

 5. Let the user know you’ve made progress

-Don’t forget to update your answer after the bug is fixed or a new feature arrived.
+Don’t forget to update your answer after the bug is fixed or a new feature arrives.
 It’s important to make sure you retain that particular user and attract others.
 Tags and auto-tags are invaluable for this.

 How to affect the app’s average rating